Diary of a Dead Man

 And you, being dead in your trespasses and the uncircumcision of your flesh, He has made alive together with Him, having forgiven you all trespasses, having wiped out the handwriting of requirements that was against us, which was contrary to us.
 And He has taken it out of the way, having nailed it to the cross.
 Having disarmed principalities and powers, He made a public spectacle of them, triumphing over them in it.
 Colossians 2:13-15

+Remember though, God does not send anyone to hell; that is a choice everyone is given.
 You are not saved from hell by being good, going to church, being religious, or by being spiritual.
-You are born again (saved) by having a personal relationship with Jesus Christ by trusting in His death, burial, and resurrection.
+You must be born again (John 3:3) by having a personal relationship with Jesus Christ.
+This relationship consists of you trusting in His death, burial, and resurrection.
 You are saved by believing that Jesus Christ can save you from your sins.
 You are saved by placing that faith in what Christ has already done at the Cross of Calvary.

-The world we live in is full of paradox and irony.
-The paradox is that we live as if we’ll never die, and we die when we least expect it.
 Ironic, isn’t it?
-That this world and life we put so much stock and effort into, is so easily taken from us.
-This life that we cling so tightly to is so effortlessly slipping through our fingers one second at a time.
-We are all dead men walking, but who we are dead too will make all the difference throughout eternity; are we dead to self, or are we dead to Christ?
+That this world and life we put so much stock and effort into is so easily taken from us no matter what we do.
+We cling to this life, but it is like grabbing smoke.
+Even if we eat healthily, exercise daily, and avoid the dangers that ensnare so many, our life still slips through our fingers one second at a time.
+The reality is, we are all one heartbeat away from our eternal destinations.
+The truth is, we are all dead men walking, but who we are dead to will make all the difference throughout eternity; are we dead to God, or are we dead to self and alive in Christ?

 If then you were raised with Christ, seek those things which are above, where Christ is, sitting at the right hand of God.
 Set your mind on things above, not on things on the earth.
 For you died, and your life is hidden with Christ in God.
 When Christ who is our life appears, then you also will appear with Him in glory.
 Colossians 3:1-4